Apollon Limassol FC: 1990–1999: 10 years of glory

 In these years, it emerged clearly that absent was this "something" that could make the difference for the team to lead in the Championship.
 This "something" therefore was non-other than the German coach named Diethelm Ferner who, upon arriving in Cyprus was determined to win.
 The German, with his discipline and hard work accomplishes "links" between young talented footballers with older more experienced footballers creating a team ready for the big time.
 Thus in the season 1990–91 the team entered the championship "marathon" wanting to write the biggest and most glorious page in its history book.
 After a frantic and impressive season, offering both substance and spectacle in its game, Apollon was finally crowned Champion of Cyprus!

 From that year and for a five-year period the team gained the admiration of all Cypriot football fans after playing modern football.

 In 1991–92 season Apollon won the Cup for the fourth time, overcoming Omonia in final with a final score of 1–0.
 The scorer was Evgenio Ptak.
 However, in the next season of 1992–93 Apollon lost both titles.

 The team returned strongly and gained the club's second Championship one year later in the 1993–94 season, later after a hard duel with Anorthosis where the title was judged on the last day of the season.

-In the 1994–95 season Apollon reached the Cup final losing to Apoel with 2–4 while the same happened also in the 1997–98 season with "executioner" this time the almighty Anorthosis, that accomplishes and gains the cup with a final score 1–3.
+In the 1994–95 season Apollon reached the Cup final losing to APOEL with 2–4 while the same happened also in the 1997–98 season with "executioner" this time the almighty Anorthosis, that accomplishes and gains the cup with a final score 1–3.
 In that five-year period Apollon was accomplished in the European ties, winning enough games and at the same time the respect of many European football clubs.
 However, the game, in which Apollon wrote his own unique history is non-other than with the big opponent of Inter Milan in the UEFA Cup!
 The 1–0 in "Stadio Giuseppe Meazza" (San Siro) left margins for Apollon to believe in a miracle, against the Italians for the second leg game of 3 November 1993.
 The Cup Champions, staffed with a squad of international players led by Dutchman Dennis Bergkamp talked for a walkover in Cyprus against "fishermen" (thus called the footballers of Apollon the goalkeeper of Inter, Walter Zenga before the game) and that the game in Milan was just a bad game for their team.
 However, the Inter team was found in Limassol, losing in the first ten minutes with a 0–2 score and only finally managed to recover and to finish another historic tie with 3–3, leaving at the end the great Italian goalkeeper speechless!.
-Scorers for the Apollon team were Milenko Špoljarić, Zlatan Šcepovic and Giorgos Iosifidis.
+Scorers for the Apollon team were Milenko Špoljarić, Slađan Šćepović and Giorgos Iosifidis.